-HFC stands for Hybrid Fibre Coaxial, or more colloquially called ‘cable’.
-This type of internet has been available for some time now through Telstra and Optus, which have been supplying cable internet to selected regions – mainly in city suburbs – for a few years.
-This cable is also used to connect pay TV services to your home such as Foxtel.
+HFC stands for Hybrid Fibre Coaxial, which is also colloquially known as ‘cable’.
+This type of internet has been available for some time now through Telstra and Optus, with both providers supplying cable internet to selected regions – mainly in city suburbs – for a few years.
+This cable is also used to connect pay TV services, such as Foxtel, to your home.

-- If you’ve enjoyed a cable connection at your place, chances are you can continue to do so as you’ll likely be connected to NBN Co’s HFC.
+- If you’ve previously enjoyed a cable connection at your place, chances are you can continue to do, so as you’ll likely be connected to NBN Co’s HFC.

 With the NBN, there are over 120 points of interconnect (POIs), which use a fibre optic cable to connect to an NBN Node.
 From there the HFC cable connects to your home.
 In this regard, HFC NBN is similar to other connection types, but once it reaches your home, it’s a slightly different story – but more on that later.